A mission to protect and serve

 Because of his extensive training and experience as a law enforcement officer, when an extreme situation came up at work, Mark was able to respond and stop the violent attack at a food facility in Oklahoma.
 Because of his heroism, he received multiple awards of valor and was made NRA’s 2014 Law Enforcement Officer of the Year.

-Actively sitting on the NRA’s Law Enforcement Assistance and Education and Training committees, Mark is passionate about defending our second amendment rights.
+Actively sitting on the NRA’s Law Enforcement Assistance, Education and Training, and Sport Shooting committees, Mark is passionate about defending our second amendment rights.

-Mark Vaughan, a lifelong hunter, competitor, collector and outdoorsman has been submitted by the NRA nominating committee.
-Mark sits on both NRA’s Law Enforcement Assistance and Education and Training committees.
+Mark Vaughan, current NRA board member, endowment member, lifelong hunter, competitor, collector and outdoorsman has been nominated for re-election by the NRA nomination committee.
+Mark sits on both NRA’s Law Enforcement Assistance, Education and Training, and Sport Shooting committees.
 Serving at the Oklahoma County Sheriff’s Office since 2010, he was awarded NRA’s 2014 Law Enforcement Officer of the Year and other awards of valor for his actions in stopping an extremist attack at a food facility in Oklahoma.
-Mark is passionate about firearms training and advances the shooting community by instructing for the NRA, along with law enforcement, hunter education and BSA.
+Mark is passionate about firearms training and advances the shooting community as an NRA Law Enforcement Instructor, along with, hunter education and BSA.
 He has served as president and 25-year trustee of the 2,000 member Oklahoma City Gun Club, overseeing its expansion, supporting Women on Target and youth shooting programs.
-As an experienced businessman, Mark grew Vaughan Foods to a publicly-traded enterprise, sold the business in 2012, and remains active in the agriculture, food, and logistics industries.
+As an experienced businessman, Mark grew Vaughan Foods to a publicly-traded enterprise, sold the business in 2012, and remains active in the agriculture food and logistics industries.